cumc/handson-tutorials/setup/README.md

-# How to submit a job to MMCloud (in the course setting)
+# How to setup tutorial servers on MMCloud

 ## Login to the Opcenter